Covid-19 Information

 General Information

-• Carroll University will continue to follow the CDC’s isolation protocols.
+• Carroll University will continue to follow the CDC's recommendations for people who have a respiratory virus.

 COVID-19 Symptoms and Testing